Estimating non-linear functionals of trawl processes: Abstract

 \section{Abstract}

-Trawl processes is a family of continuous-time, infinitely divisible, stationary processes whose correlation structure is entirely characterized by its so-called trawl function.
-This paper investigates the problem of estimating non-linear functionals of a trawl function under an in-fill and a long-span sampling scheme.
-Specifically, building on the work of \cite{SauriVeraart23}, we introduce non-parametric estimators for functionals of the type $\Psi_{t}(g)=\int_{0}^{t}g(a(s))\mathrm{d}s$ and $ \Lambda_t(g)=\int_{t}^{\infty}g(a(s))\mathrm{d}s$ where $a$ represents the trawl function of interest and $g$ a non-linear test function.
+Trawl processes are a family of continuous-time, infinitely divisible, stationary processes whose correlation structure is entirely characterized by their so-called trawl function.
+This paper investigates the problem of estimating non-linear functionals of a trawl function under in-fill and long-span sampling schemes.
+Specifically, building on the work of \cite{SauriVeraart23}, we introduce non-parametric estimators for functionals of the type $\Psi_{t}(g)=\int_{0}^{t}g(a(s))\mathrm{d}s$ and $ \Lambda_t(g)=\int_{t}^{\infty}g(a(s))\mathrm{d}s$, where $a$ represents the trawl function of interest and $g$ a non-linear test function.
 We show that our estimator for $\Psi_{t}(g)$ is consistent and asymptotically Gaussian regardless of the memory of the process.
-We further demonstrates that the same phenomenon occurs for the estimation of $\Lambda_t(g)$ as long as $g(x)= \mathrm{O} (\lvert x\rvert^p)$, as $x\to0$, for some $p>3$.
-Additionally, we illustrate how our results can be used to test the presence of $T$-dependent data that is robust to persistence.
+We further demonstrate that the same phenomenon occurs for the estimation of $\Lambda_t(g)$ as long as $g(x)= \mathrm{O} (\lvert x\rvert^p)$, as $x\to0$, for some $p>3$.
+Additionally, we illustrate how our results can be used to construct a test statistic robust to memory effects for the presence of $T$-dependent.